hski-github/spotfire-kanban/README.md

 - Render hierarchy with tree for headers using SVG like in prototype
 - Add configure button for order of columns and default columns (using Tippy.js)
 - Catch error if no column or card is defined by user
-- New test data with more data and multiple colors per column
 - Ellipsis or line break as an option to configure
-- Use of symbol axis (if possible for mods) for icons on card
-- Ability to define max number of cards per column as column capacity as part of configuration
-- Support for swim lanes in Kanban board

 ## How to get started (with development server)
 All source code for the mod example can be found in the `src` folder.